QUICK ANSWER

 Where it falls short:

-Best for: Students who want multimedia content (video + audio + questions) in a single app from a trusted brand, and who do not mind paying a monthly subscription.
+Best for: Students who want multimedia content (video + audio + questions) in a single app from a trusted brand, and who are comfortable verifying price and access terms at purchase.

 5. Pocket Prep